Metrist-Software/product-docs/vitepress/docs/guides/orchestrator-installation.md

 ## Introduction

-In order to get started with Metrist, you need to download the software onto your Linux-based environment.
+In order to get started with Metrist, you need to download the software into a compute environment you own.
 This allows you to monitor your individual experience with a cloud product.
 After creating a Metrist account, the process for you monitoring your cloud dependencies is as follows:

 1. [Download & install Metrist](/guides/orchestrator-installation.html#guided-installation)
 2. [Configure service monitors](/monitors/)